Christ Cathedral (Salina, Kansas): Architecture

 The cathedral is cruciform in shape and faces the east.
 A bell tower sits at the crossing and contains a carillon of 23 bells.
-The tower also contains eight screened windows and is topped by eight pinnacles with finials.
+Thetower also contains eight screened windows and is topped by eight pinnacles with finials.
 Entrances are located on the main façade and in the two transepts.
 The choir and chancel on the west side of the cathedral has nine stained glass windows.
 There are also windows in the main nave and in the transepts.
 All but two of the windows are part of series titled "Following the Steps in the Ministry of Christ."
 Above the main entrance is the Ascension window made by J. & R. Lamb Studios and installed in 1961.
 The St. Michael's Chapel is located off the north transept.
 The acolyte, choir room, and a restroom are off the south transept.
 The building covers 6400 sqft.

 The exterior of the cathedral is covered entirely of limestone quarried in Chase County, Kansas, about 95 miles to the southeast of Salina.
 The stone that was used for the entrance steps and the door sills was quarried in Lyon County, Kansas.
 The dressed stone used on the cathedral was quarried in Silverdale, Kansas.

 The interior walls are covered in limestone.
 The seating capacity is 220 and the original chairs, made by the Manitowoc Seating Works of Chicago, are still in use.
 They are black-stained oak with cane seats and kneelers.
 The floor tiles in the chancel and choir feature symbols from early Christianity and were made by the Moravian Pottery and Tile Works in Doylestown, Pennsylvania.
 The canopies over the bishop's cathedra, dean's stall and canon stalls are hand carved, quarter-sawn oak that are stained black.
 The diocesan coat of arms is cut into the back of the bishop's chair.
 The choir stalls are simpler in design.
 The pulpit and lectern in the crossing are also carved of oak.